Stargardt's Disease

 But it's difficult to pinpoint exactly when retinal damage will occur or how fast it will progress, because variations can occur even among family members with similar inherited tendencies.

-In some cases, a person with Stargardt's (particularly the fundus flavimaculatus version of the disease) may reach middle age before vision problems are noticed.
+In some cases, signs of Stargardt's disease appear in early childhood; but a person with Stargardt's (particularly the fundus flavimaculatus version of the disease) may reach middle age before vision problems are noticed.

-The reference book Ophthalmology notes that vision loss from Stargardt's as measured on a standard eye chart can range between 20/50 and 20/200.
+Stargardt's disease causes vision loss in the range of 20/50 to 20/200 on a standard eye chart.
 (In the United States, legal blindness is defined as visual acuity of 20/200 or worse while wearing corrective lenses.)
 Those who have the fundus flavimaculatus form of the disease, however, are likely to experience even more severe vision loss.

 Symptoms of Stargardt's disease can include blurry or distorted vision, inability to see in low lighting and difficulty recognizing familiar faces.
 In late stages of Stargardt's, color vision also may be lost.